CodeYourFuture/CYF-PD/content/blocks/general-weekly-availability/readme.md

   - Share your weekly availability with your peers
 time: 10
 prep: >-
-  The [General Weekly Availability Spreadsheet](https://docs.google.com/spreadsheets/d/1MtWyOhoaZCsFH12PLXbAMHBS_e32nQNseVkMj2OP0Q0/copy) for your cohort must have been created and shared with everyone.
+ Copy this [General Weekly Availability Spreadsheet](https://docs.google.com/spreadsheets/d/1MtWyOhoaZCsFH12PLXbAMHBS_e32nQNseVkMj2OP0Q0/copy) for your cohort and share it with everyone.
 If no one has done this yet, take the initiative and do it.

   - Someone in your cohort needs to bookmark this spreadsheet on your cohort channel in Slack.
   - Someone in your cohort also needs to do a brief post on Slack linking people to this spreadsheet.